Tracking Sources In SegMetrics (utm_source values)

 Key Metrics For Sources

-Navigate to the Detail Report page.
+Navigate to the Contacts or Revenue Report page.

 Scroll down to the Table Reports and select “UTM Source” from the Table Report selector.

 Now you’ll see reporting on all of your UTM Source values.

 This table shows all of the key metrics for your UTM Source values, including:

 - New Leads: The number of New Leads acquired during the given timeframe

 - New Buyers: The number of those New Leads who have have purchased something